-Oil giant led by COP28 boss ‘to emit close to China’s annual emissions by 2050’
+Oil giant led by Cop28 boss ‘to emit close to China’s annual emissions by 2050’

-The appointment of ADNOC’s chief executive Sultan Al Jaber as the president of the UN climate conference COP28 has drawn criticism although senior figures like US climate envoy John Kerry have given their support.
+The appointment of Adnoc’s chief executive Sultan Al Jaber as the president of the UN climate conference Cop28 has drawn criticism, although senior figures such as US climate envoy John Kerry have given their support.

 He told officials from Europe, Canada and China gathered in Brussels that the world needs “to attack all emissions, everywhere” including Scope 3 – emissions from products sold that make up the majority.